Provident Claim Denials Attorney

 We Even the Playing Field

 Our disability lawyers understand Unum’s history, their structure, and their practices, and we have the experience and resources to take on this corporate giant.
 Our team is aggressive yet compassionate.
 Don’t try to do this alone.
 Get skilled representation – Get Eric Buchanan & Associates.

 Contact a Skilled Provident Claim Denials Attorney Today!

 If you have a Paul Revere Life Insurance Company, Provident Life and Accident Insurance Company, Unum Life Insurance Company, or any other Unum Provident corporation disability insurance policy, and you feel you have been unfairly denied your benefits, you may have a case.
 We offer confidential consultations.
-Call us TOLL-FREE at (877) 634-2506 or reach out to us online.
+Call us TOLL-FREE at (877) 634-2506 or reach one of our Erisa denials lawyers.